danielm/uploader/README.md

    Depending on the situation this method may do:
      - Cancel a file that is currently uploading if an `id` is provided.
-     - Cancel all currently files if not `id` is provided.
+     - Cancel all currently uploading files if an `id` is NOT provided.
      - Cancel a pending file, and it it will be skipped by the `queue` if using that option
-     - Stop the current `queue` if using that option.
+     - Stop the current `queue` if using that option, and all current uploads.

    Example: